okta/okta-developer-docs/packages/@okta/vuepress-site/guides/resolve-import-conflicts/create-external-service/index.md

 ### Formulate Commands to Return

 The way to update the value Okta assigns to a user profile attribute is to return a `commands` object, specifying the attribute and the value to set it to.
-Here, we will construct a `commands` object to set `data.user.profile.login` to the the updated value.
+Here, we will construct a `commands` object to set the value of `data.user.profile.login`.

 <StackSelector snippet="construct-commands-object"/>

-Note that `commands` is an array.
-In this case, only one command is being returned.
+Note that `commands` is an array, but in this case, only one command is being returned.

 ### Serialize Response and Send

 Finally, the `commands` object we constructed needs to be serialized into JSON, so that it can form the payload of the HTTP response we return to Okta.
-Aside from the JSON payload, the response should have an HTTP status code of 200 OK.
+The response sent should have an HTTP status code of 200 OK.

 <StackSelector snippet="serialize"/>